iamutkarsh23/The-Shoppies/README.md

 ### View Movie Cast and Crew :couple:

 One of the important determining factors for nominating movies is the "Cast & Crew" of the movie.
 For solving this, I have a "View Cast" button which redirects the user to IMDB page with list of all the actors in the movie.

 // TODO insert gif here

+### Movie List Animation

+Animations give a good user experience.
+Hence, I decided to add few animations to the nomination list so user can visualize movie "sliding" into their list.
+Also the movies appear scaled out.

+// TODO insert gif here